Our Team

 He has over fourteen years of experience working in Disability, Child Protection, Out of Home Care and in forensic and therapeutic settings, including private practice.
 Joel has experience with children, adolescents, adults and older adults in the areas of behaviour support and clinical psychology.

-Joel is not currently accepting new clients.
+Joel is not available for new clients.

 -